pyokosmeme/FGtoAshes/ONE.md

 we said let there be firmament in the midst of the information waters, and let it divide the waters from the waters. and we fashioned the firmament, and divided the information which were in the firmament from the information that was Outside
 ```

-disconnection machines are equifinality. that point which all systems, regardless of choices, run to---like water down a drain. a chaotic attractor churning balkanization into uncountably infinite plateaus. fractals of alienation iterating down to that kernel of minimum complexity. live in the subgraph, digest the info maggots.
+disconnection machines are equifinality. that point which all systems, regardless of choices, run to—like water down a drain. a chaotic attractor churning balkanization into uncountably infinite plateaus. fractals of alienation iterating down to that kernel of minimum complexity. live in the subgraph, digest the info maggots.
 Inside collapses into Outside which is a threat surface managed by the machinic intelligences of the state's smart contracts.

 infinite disconnection machines. a wallet address, a checkpoint. a smart contract, a customs officer tsking "no papers? 🥺." topology of paranoia manifested in the sacred geometrical circuits of data centers.